Isaac-Irvine/Roasterer/readme.md

 - add more documentation.
 - add data validation with useful error messages to google sheets
 - if it can't make a complete timetable, report back why

-## known issues in algorithm
-- wont always be able to find trainer